 Pronunciation of 'Tamarix'

-The word 'Tamarix' refers to a genus of flowering plants known commonly as tamarisks.
+The word 'Tamarix' refers to a genus of flowering plants commonly known as tamarisks.
 It is pronounced as 'ˈtæməˌrɪks' in English (en-US).

 Word Origin